nchukalovskiy/bonds-risk/README.md

-# haircuts
+# bonds-risk
-Market and liquidity risk of ruble bonds for haircut valuation
+Market and liquidity risk of bonds